-This is a hardware implementation of the SipHash keyed hash function written in Verilog 2001.
+This is a hardware implementation of the SipHash short-input PRF written in Verilog 2001.

 The implementation is designed as a self contained core that performs the message block processing including initialization, compression and finalization operations.
 The core does not implement the functionality to divide a message into 64 bit message blocks.

 The implementation supports user defined number of compression as well as finalization rounds.
 The core supports all combinations from SipHash-1-1 to SipHash-15-15.

 The core is suitable as an application specific SipHash coprocessor offloading compact 8, 16 or 32 bit processors from hashing, PRF generation and Message Authentication Code (MAC) processing.

 The project includes a testbench that verifies that the core generates the correct response to the testvectors in Appendix A of the SipHash paper .
 The project also includes a simple Makefile for compiling the core using Icarus Verilog .

 The core has been implemented in Altera and Xilinx FPGA devices.
 See Implementation notes below for more information.